This is a term used when a woman is out of her menstrual cycle and breastfeeding the child.

 There are certain suggestions and criteria which are needed to be followed by women to get above 90% effectiveness as birth control for the first six months in lactational amenorrhea.

-The Suggestions/Criteria to be followed are as follows:
+The Suggestions/Criteria to be Followed are as Follows:

-Infant’s only source of nutrition should be breastfeeding only.
+The infant’s only source of nutrition should be breastfeeding only.
 Feeding solids to infants can reduce the effectiveness of lactational amenorrhea.

 There’s a period of breastfeeding that must be followed which is that the infant must breastfeed every four hours in the daytime and every six hours at night time.